 Most mudbrick houses generally have a sufficient number of heavy poles or timbers to require some mechanical assistance in their erection and Anakie proved no exception.
 We were privileged to be able to call on a local Contractor, named Lyle, and his tracavator in this instance to improvise an answer.
 Lyle had done the original excavation and he returned with a zest that is a hallmark of country men when they get caught up in a challenge.
 The vertical posts were manhandled into position but the transverse pairs of poles that spanned the ceiling from north to south and rested on them were another matter.
-Lyle made a steel strop -------- missing section -------- 36 covered by compensation against accidents and then the task was resumed with even more care than before.
+Lyle made a steel strop with which to grip the timbers and manipulate them into position..
 In a few hours the building had taken up its overall shape so that as you looked down at it from above you could catch the gist of it all.
 Its general form was as inevitable as the Anakie landscape itself.
 It had the spirit of another great granite boulder.
 Within four weeks of starting the vision had become a basic reality.
 The filling in of the walls, paving the floors, fitting the rafters and laying the timber ceilings would now have that essential purpose and direction that would cause every nail driven home to have purpose and satisfaction.

 It had been possible to keep a good relationship between the vision of the mind and the work of the hand.
 This is more essential in earth building than in other types of construction because the natural materials used may be so easily influenced in the handling of them.
 Nearly forty years ago the building of mud brick houses was either an exciting dream or an act of post-war hilarity or madness.
 Today such buildings often become fashionable enclaves for the rich.